 On reflection my feelings were similar to my first prostate exam: I’d survived, it wasn’t actually nearly as bad as I’d imagined, but personally I was keen to avoid it in future subject to overwhelming medical advice.

-and hurt my precious self.
-Way back then I was the only diver at the only hotel around, but since a whole string of resorts have sprung up stretching the length of the beach and beyond, allowing us to spend several days of underwater fun while relaxing in style.
+I should fall and hurt my precious self.
+Way back then I was the only diver at the only hotel around, but since then a whole string of resorts have sprung up all along the length of the beach and beyond, allowing us to spend several days of underwater fun while relaxing in style.

 If you really did have a time machine would you choose to travel forward into the unknown, or back to simpler times?
 Or stay exactly where you are, save all that time and effort inventing the damn thing in the first place and just chill out, enjoy life.

 Maybe that's the secret.
-Should we all just shun our material lifestyles, slow down, and spend more time getting in touch with our inner selves?
+Maybe we should all just shun our material lifestyles, slow down, and spend more time getting in touch with our inner selves.
 As the years go by I find myself thinking increasingly we should, a sentiment my younger self would have found frankly laughable.